tmard/NoSQL-Databases/README.md

 ## Part 3: Exploratory Analysis

-Eat Safe, Love have specific questions they want answered, which will help them find the locations they wish to visit and avoid.
+*Eat Safe, Love* have specific questions they want answered.
+This will help them find the locations they wish to visit and avoid.

 Use the NoSQL_analysis_starter.ipynb for this section.
-Some notes to be aware of while you are exploring the dataset:
+Some notes to be aware of while exploring the dataset:

     * RatingValue refers to the overall rating decided by the Food Authority and ranges from 1-5.
       The higher the value, the better the rating.
       Note: This field also includes non-numeric values such as 'Pass', where 'Pass' means the establishment passed inspection but is not given a number rating.

     * The scores for Hygiene, Structural, and ConfidenceInManagement work in reverse.
       The higher the value, the worse the establishment is in these areas.

 Use the following questions to explore the database, and find the answers, to provide to the magazine editors.